Selectah/OpenWoW/README.md

 This emulator is based on a version of TrinityCore

+OpenWoW541 is an emulator for World of Warcraft

+Master 5.4.0 -- Version 5.4.0, build Support 17399 - Mist of Pandaria.
-OpenWoW540 is an emulator for World of Warcraft Version 5.4.1, build Support 17538 - Mist of Pandaria.
+Branch 5.4.1 -- Version 5.4.1, build Support 17538 - Mist of Pandaria.

 Our emulator is currently in development.
 It is also completely open source.
 You can help by providing updates via either end or through our forum.